azwraith1/egretwechat/README.md

 # egretwechat
-a game developed by egret wing declared on wechat development tools.
+a game developed by egret wing declared on wechat develop tools.